LAST UPDATED: NOVEMBER 1, 2018

 - DISCLAIMER.
 ONFLEET DISCLAIMS ALL OTHER WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY, TITLE AND FITNESS FOR A PARTICULAR PURPOSE.
 WHILE ONFLEET TAKES REASONABLE PHYSICAL, TECHNICAL AND ADMINISTRATIVE MEASURES TO SECURE THE SERVICE, ONFLEET DOES NOT GUARANTEE THAT THE SERVICE CANNOT BE COMPROMISED.
 CUSTOMER UNDERSTANDS THAT THE SERVICE MAY NOT BE ERROR FREE, AND USE MAY BE INTERRUPTED.

 - PAYMENT.
 Customer must pay all fees as specified on the order, but if not specified then within 30 days of receipt of an invoice.
 No refunds of prepaid fees, unless otherwise provided in this agreement.
 Customer is responsible for the payment of all sales, use, withholding, VAT and other similar taxes.
+Onfleet may elect to charge you interest at the rate of 1.5% per month (or the highest rate permitted by law, if less) on all late payments.
 This agreement contemplates one or more orders for the Service, which orders are governed by the terms of this agreement.
 Customer must provide current, complete and accurate billing and credit card information.
 Customer agrees to pay all costs of collection, including attorney's fees and costs, on any outstanding balance.
 In certain instances, the issuer of Customer’s credit card may charge Customer a foreign transaction fee or related charges, which Customer will be responsible to pay.

 - Definition of Confidential Information.
 Confidential Information means all non-public information disclosed by a party (Discloser) to the other party (Recipient), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure (Confidential Information).
 Onfleet’s Confidential Information includes without limitation the Service (including without limitation the Service user interface design and layout, and non-public pricing information).